ablondal/four-by-four/readme.txt

 This project uses WebGL and Flask.
 The eventual goal is Heroku Deployment.

-I plan on deploying using Gunicorn.
+Plan is deployment using Gunicorn.
 Install if you are running Unix and want to test deployment